Skip to content

 Serialization#

-This page defines a binary format used to store ErgoTree contracts in persistent stores, transfer them over the wire, and enable cross-platform interoperation.
+This page defines the binary format used to store ErgoTree contracts in persistent stores, transfer them over the wire, and enable cross-platform interoperation.

 Overview#

-When the guarding script of an input box of a transaction is validated, the propositionBytes array is deserialized to an ErgoTree IR (represented by the ErgoTree class), which can be evaluated.
+When the guarding script of a transaction's input box is validated, the propositionBytes array is deserialized into an ErgoTree Intermediate Representation (IR) (represented by the ErgoTree class in the reference implementation), which can then be evaluated.

 The serialization procedure is specified in general terms.
-The serialization format of ErgoTree types (specified in the SType class) and nodes (specified in the Value class) is correspondingly defined in section 5.1 and Appendix C.
+The serialization format for ErgoTree types (specified by the SType class hierarchy) and expression nodes (specified by the Value class hierarchy) is defined in section 5.1 and Appendix C, respectively.

-Table 1 shows size limits checked during contract deserialization, which is important to resist malicious script attacks.
+Table 1 shows the size limits checked during contract deserialization, which are important for resisting malicious script attacks.

 Table 1: Serialization limits#